Darrin Nelson: Minnesota Vikings (first stint)

-Nelson was selected by the Minnesota Vikings in the first round (7th overall) of the 1982 NFL Draft.
+Nelson was selected by the Minnesota Vikings in the first round (7th overall) of the 1982 NFL draft.
 As a rookie, he experienced a strike-shortened season that was reduced to 9 games, finishing second on the team to Ted Brown with 136 rushing yards.

 As a running back, Nelson was a threat as both a runner and as receiver out of the backfield, though he is perhaps best known for dropping the game-tying touchdown on 4th down in the closing moments of the 1987 NFC Championship Game.
-In 1988, he missed three games with an injury.
+In 1988, he missed three games with an injury (Fell down the stairs at his home in Minnetonka Mn.).

 In 1989, he staged an acrimonious contract holdout and lost his starting position to D.J.
 Dozier.
 On October 12, Nelson was traded to the Dallas Cowboys as part of the Herschel Walker Trade.
 At the time he had appeared in 5 games as a backup, registering 67 carries for 321 yards and 38 receptions for 380 yards.